hackersanddesigners/Emoji-Proxies-Ghost-Messengers/Code/MQTT_servo/readme.md

 There are comment in the code, also included below, that describe how this works.

+## Chat messages + parameters Servo

+You can send these commands to move the arm of the servo.
+It has a range of 0-180 degrees.
+So 0 would be extreme left, 90 is in the middle, and 180 is extreme right.
+Any numbers in between will also work.

+* `/servo:0`
+* `/servo:90`
+* `/servo:180`

 ## simple setup

 Connect the servo as shown below.